 1) Collaborations: Church Mergers and Partnerships

-Each year 2% of US Protestant churches merge and another 5% talk about merger, according to a Leadership Network study.
+Each year 2% of US Protestant churches merge or consolidate, and another 5% talk about merger, according to a Leadership Network study.
 Many other churches are collaborating in one way or another—sharing staff and programs or serving the community in a joint effort.
 This isn’t surprising because there are compelling missional, ecological and economic reasons for churches to work together.

 Raymond has served or is serving as a consultant to 20 collaboration groups involving 49 congregations as they’ve explored merger or some other form of collaboration, and he’s led workshops on church mergers for the United Church of Canada in both Toronto and Vancouver.
 Warren Bird’s book, Better Together Making Church Mergers Work, quotes Raymond as a “merger specialist .”

 2) Congregational Renewal

-There are thousands of books and articles and seminars on church growth and renewal, but the vast majority of Protestant churches are either stuck or in decline.
+There are thousands of books and articles and seminars on church growth and vitality, but the vast majority of Protestant churches are either stuck or in decline.
 Why?
 It’s not because churches don’t try—many churches work hard to attract more people—they adopt a strategic plan, sponsor new outreach efforts, send out mailings, tinker with worship, change their children’s program and more, but often find that these efforts disappoint.
 Churches remain stuck because congregational renewal is tough.
 But it’s not impossible.
 Congregational renewal needs a holistic approach that starts with a new understanding of the congregation and its community and then takes measures to bridge the gaps between them.
 It requires a new commitment and a change in the congregation’s culture, along with a clear sense of purpose, identity, and focus.
 ChurchFuture doesn’t have a magic formula for renewal, but after many years of working with churches we have a fairly good idea of what works and what doesn’t.

 Leadership coaching is a key element in all of ChurchFuture’s work because change can’t happen without effective leadership.
 Leaders need the confidence and the skills to bring their members along.